opensalt/opensalt-docs/docs/index.rst

    :height: 148 px
    :width: 625 px

+Upon submitting this information a short email is sent notifying the user of a pending account status.

-4. Once the Super Admin receives an email notification, they can navigate to the USer List page and Approve or Suspend/Reject the user.
+4. Once the Super Admin receives an email notification, they can navigate to the User List page and Approve or Suspend/Reject the user.

 .. image:: static/OpenSALT_User_Manual_190.png
    :height: 148 px
    :width: 624 px

+Rejecting the users will simply suspend the accounts.
+Accepting the user will generate another confirmation email to the users notifying them of successful account creation,

 .. _h6258e4b2b1053774bf793f5353b50: